INP: Industrial and Applied Psychology Courses

 3 sh (may not be repeated for credit)

-Addresses the experience of work as it varies with the gender and ethnic background of workers in the United States.
+This course addresses the experience of work as it varies with the gender and ethnic background of workers in the United States.
 Other bases of diversity (e.g., disability) may also be addressed.
 Topics include work-related stereotypes and attitudes; discrimination and harassment; career choice, occupational segregation, and employment patterns; group differences related to fair testing and employment practices; the relationship of workforce diversity to processes such as supervision, leadership, mentoring, and power; law and public policy related to diversity and work.
-Lecture, discussion, and participative learning methods are used.
-Three hours of psychology or sociology are required prior to taking this course.

 INP 4905 Directed Study